Arakiss/source-shield/README.md

 - **Smart Recognition**: Identifies files that already contain copyright notices, preventing duplicate entries.
 - **Customizable Notices**: Easily configure copyright notices with your own information.
 - **Support for Multiple File Types**: Works with `.js`, `.ts`, `.tsx`, `.css`, and `.html` files.
-- **Bun Integration**: Leverages Bun for fast and efficient file processing.
+- **100% Bun Compatible**: Leverages Bun's fast and efficient file processing for optimal performance.
 - **CLI Support**: Use it directly from your terminal, integrating seamlessly into your build process.

 ## Getting Started